Ten Best and Worst Airplanes and Airlines to Fly

-“For smoothness and susceptibility to turbulence, it mostly depends where you’re sitting.
-It tends to be bumpiest in the very back, because you’re furthest from the plane’s centers of gravity and lift.”
+“For smoothness and susceptibility to turbulence, it mostly depends on where you’re sitting.
+It tends to be bumpiest in the very back because you’re furthest from the plane’s centers of gravity and lift.”

 This “bus” is adequately named.
 It is the largest passenger plane that is even a double-decker!

 “It’s a disastrously ugly plane on the outside, but comfortable on the inside.
 It’s roomy and very quiet,” says Patrick.
 According to his blog, he was able to order a cocktail from the plane’s bar on a business-class flight.